Cross-selling: An Excellent Marketing Strategy to Improve Your Sales

 For instance, if an OTT platform provides free high-quality content to users, then after a point, they may think about subscribing to the premium version to access better content.

-If the premium content is well-publicized and has benefits, then there are high chances that the users accessing free content on the OTT platform will ponder about upgrading their subscription and converting into premium users.
-This is the concept of Upselling.
+Suppose the premium content is well-publicized and has benefits.
+In that case, there are high chances that the users accessing free content on the OTT platform will ponder about upgrading their subscription and converting into premium users.
+This marketing strategy is the concept of Upselling.

 Another effective marketing strategy to increase the sales of a product is called Cross-selling.